A draft opening chapter of my WIP novel set in a Viking inspired sci-fi fantasy world

 "We have to stop on the flyway.
 Landing blind is impossible,” Gerstermini said.

-Although the thaw liquid was melting the ice, the clearer view of the danger awaiting them only made Eledy’s stomach churn.
+Although the thaw liquid melted a thin ribbon of ice, the clearer view of danger awaiting them only churned Eledy’s stomach.
 The clouds below were no more protection than torn cottongrass.
-Beneath the gaping void of air, the fissured surface of the mountains grinned like the primed jaws of a predator.
+Beneath the void of air, the fissured surface of the mountains grinned like the primed jaws of a predator.

-With a crackle like a firecracker, another Sky Skiff opened fire.
-The drone of the broomrider behind them changed to a receding squeal as the hag plummeted from the sky, shot down.
+With a firecracker crackle, another Sky Skiff opened fire.
+The drone of the broomrider behind them changed to a receding squeal as the hag plummeted, shot down.

 “That was timely, I thank you,” Gerstermini told the stranger over the communication system.
-It sounded like she knew him, but Eledy was puzzled who he was.
+It sounded like she knew him, but who was he?

 “I’m only too glad to be of service to you,” the unfamiliar Skiff replied in a smooth masculine voice.